Package {ggforestplotR}

 Border color for shaded rows.

-Line type for the null reference line.
+Line type for the reference line.

-Color for the null reference line.
+Color for the reference line.

 Value